-Synopsis: In his book The $100 Startup, Chris Guillebeau shares case studies from 50 individuals who make at least $50,000 from a low investment under $100.
+About this business book: In his book The $100 Startup, Chris Guillebeau shares case studies from 50 individuals who make at least $50,000 from a low investment under $100.
 He shares the exact amount people spent to create their businesses.
-He promotes action over planning to achieve results.
+Then, he promotes action over planning to achieve results.
 He also encourages choosing profitable passions.

-Why it’s great: The $100 Startup is a great book for entrepreneurs on a tight budget.
+Why read this business book: The $100 Startup is one of the best business books for entrepreneurs on a tight budget.
 Starting a business doesn’t need to cost a lot of money which the book reiterates with its case studies.
 Guillebeau also recommends failing quickly and not investing in projects unless they’ve proven to be profitable.The book contains a one-page business plan which is meant to promote action.
 He reiterates the importance of action within his book with quotes such as “Plans are only good intentions unless they immediately degenerate into hard work.”
 Readers will also be reminded to also focus on organic growth instead of a dependence on advertising.

 7. Crush It!
 By Gary Vaynerchuk

-Why it’s great: Gary’s book is a great motivational book.
+Why it’s great: No one writes business books as well as Gary Vaynerchuk.
 You’ll feel inspired to pursue your passions and make a living off of them.
 The following quote sums up the book quite well.
 “Live your passion.
 What does that mean, anyway?
 It means that when you get up for work every morning, every single morning, you are pumped because you get to talk about or work with or do the thing that interests you the most in the world.
 You don’t live for vacations because you don’t need a break from what you’re doing—working, playing, and relaxing are one and the same.
 You don’t even pay attention to how many hours you’re working because to you, it’s not really work.
 You’re making money, but you’d do whatever it is you’re doing for free.”
 If you’re tired of doing work you hate, this book is great for you.

 9. The Personal MBA by Josh Kaufman

-Why it’s great: Many people put off starting a business until they pursue an education or take an online course.
-With this book, you learn the business school essentials in an easy to read book.
+Reasons to read a business book like this: Many people put off starting a business until they pursue an education or take an online course.
+With business books like this, you learn the business school essentials in an easy to read book.
 The book teaches great business insights such as “A good salesman, as the old (and politically incorrect) saying goes, can sell a refrigerator to an Eskimo.
 It’s a cliché, but there’s some truth to it: Inuit who live above the Arctic Circle use insulated refrigerators to keep their food from freezing in subzero temperatures.”
-Readers will also learn business school concepts such as the iron law of the market.
+Readers will also learn concepts such as the iron law of the market.

 10. The Art of War by Sun Tzu

-Synopsis: The Art of War by Sun Tzu is an ancient Chinese military book.
-However, many of the concepts shared in the book have been applied to politics and business.
+Business Book Synopsis: The Art of War by Sun Tzu is an ancient Chinese military book.
+However, many of the concepts in this book apply to politics and business.
 The book shares insights into how to outsmart the competition and how to be an effective leader.

-Why it’s great: The Art of War was written in the 5th century BC yet is still being taught in many business school programs today.
-The concepts from the book have been applied to highly competitive business settings to help brands crush the competition.
+Why it’s one of the best business books: The Art of War was written in the 5th century BC yet is still being taught in many business school programs today.
+The concepts from the book apply to highly competitive business settings to help brands crush the competition.
 The book offers intelligent insights such as “If you know the enemy and know yourself, you need not fear the result of a hundred battles.
 If you know yourself but not the enemy, for every victory gained you will also suffer a defeat.
 If you know neither the enemy nor yourself, you will succumb in every battle.”
 In a business setting, replace enemy with competitor and it instantly becomes applicable.

 11. The Lean Startup by Eric Ries

-Why it’s great: Eric Ries’ book offers great actionable insights for entrepreneurs.
+Why you should read business books like this: Eric Ries’ book offers great actionable insights for entrepreneurs.
 For example, in his book he writes, “The only way to win is to learn faster than anyone else.”
 However, he emphasizes action with “Reading is good, action is better.”
-The best way for an entrepreneur to learn isn’t by reading books it’s by testing and trying things on their own.
+The best way for an entrepreneur to learn isn’t by reading business books it’s by trying things out.
 Thus, making it a great read for entrepreneurs who hide behind books instead of diving into their business.
 The book has case studies throughout creating an easy read while teaching readers valuable lessons.